-Akagera is commonly visited as part of a 4×4 tour of the country, including a driver-guide.
+Akagera commonly visited as part of a 4×4 tour of the country, including a driver-guide.

 There are no domestic flights to Akagera, but Akagera Aviation offers charter helicopter transfers to anywhere in the country.
-The flight from Kigali to Akagera NP takes 22 minutes.
+Finally the flight from Kigali to Akagera NP takes 22 minutes.

 Like other game reserves and parks in Rwanda, Akagera NP is very safe in our opinion.
 Most people come with their experienced driver-guide, but optional guides are available for self-drive visitors.
-This is recommended for people without much bush experience, as the park isn’t very busy and there are only basic signposts, so getting lost is a real possibility.
-Night drives and boat safaris are all conducted with local rangers.
+Recommended for people without much bush experience, as the park isn’t very busy and there are only basic signposts, so getting lost is a real possibility.
+Lastly night drives and boat safaris are all conducted with local rangers.

-Risks are always present when viewing wildlife but can easily be avoided by following your guide’s directions and being aware of the wildlife viewing safety precautions below.
-Note that no walking is allowed within the park, and it’s forbidden to exit your vehicle while out on a drive.
+Risks always present when viewing wildlife but easily avoided by following your guide’s directions and being aware of the wildlife viewing safety precautions below.
+Note that no walking allowed within the park.

 We believe in value for money.
 Every guest would like to have the most reliable and comfortable vehicles on safari.
 In response to the clients’ needs, we have a very strict vehicle replacement policy that ensures a young fleet at all times.
 We have a total fleet of 225 well-maintained motor vehicles, predominantly 4-wheel drives.
 This does away with the problem of sub-contracting vehicles and driver-guides, which may compromise the quality of services.
 Our safari vehicles are specifically converted for maximum space and comfort.
 All of them have hatched roof and sliding windows to facilitate good viewing and convenient photography during game drives and sight seeing.